franklinjtan/Franklinjtan/README.md

 # [Project 1: Portfolio Diversification: Correlation Risk Management with Python](https://github.com/franklinjtan/Portfolio-Diversification-Correlation-Risk-Management-with-Python)
-* I was curious to see if my investment porfolio hit the sweet spot between diversification and correlation, so I plotted the 5-year returns of my investments against SPY, used linear regression to calculate the beta and correlation, and generated a correlation matrix and a heatmap.
+* Understanding the importance of diversification and a portfolio of uncorrelated returns, I plotted the 5-year returns of several equities, ETFs, and commodities against SPY.
+I also used linear regression to calculate the beta and correlation, and generated a correlation matrix and a heatmap.
-* I concluded that my investments have a long way to go to achieve what Ray Dalio describes as the "Holy Grail".
-I will be identifying 10 uncorrelated stocks to increase my return-to-risk ratio
 ![Correlation Matrix](/images/correlation_matrix.png)
 ![Heatmap of Portfolio](/images/heatmap.png)